Browallia, (amethyst flower, bush violet)is hardy to zone 8A otherwise use as an annual.

 I would cut them back a fair amount as they will get less sun in the Winter.

-You can also dig up a plant or two, cut them back, put into a container and you'll have pretty flowers all Winter long.
+You can also dig up a plant or two, cut them back, put into a container and you’ll have flowers during winter indoors.

 How to grow Browallia

-In the case of Browallia, you need to understand that the reason this plant is delicate in northern climates is that it is a tropical plant, a native of Peru, and as such has little tolerance for cold.
+In the case of Browallia, it is delicate in northern climates because it is a tropical plant, native of Peru, and as such has little tolerance for cold.
+Generally speaking you need a greenhouse as it will quickly die when exposed to cold.

 It can reach about one to one and a half feet in height and has oval shaped leaves that are about two inches long, and beautiful tubular blue flowers, each about half an inch in length, and half an inch wide at the mouth.